What's the first thing that comes to your mind when you think of Korea? K-pop? K-drama? The food? The unique cafes?

 On Dave’s, there is a “Korean Job Board” with a long list of public and private schools that are looking for teachers.
 Many of the posts are recruiting companies so you can choose if you want their help, but if you don’t, you can find plenty of posts that are directly from the school.
 There are always so many jobs that are posted and it can be quite overwhelming if you don't know what you're looking for.

 Pro Tip: Dave's ESL Cafe it's a great way to find teaching jobs all over the world but it can be a little overwhelming if you haven't decided on which country you'd like to teach in.
-Browse through A Way Abroad first for teaching jobs all over the world to see which country is best for you before applying.
+Browse through A Way Abroad first for teaching jobs all over the world to see which country is best for you before you start browsing.

-2. Decide if you prefer a public or private school
+2. Decide if you prefer a public school or private school

 As you're skimming through job posts, you'll need to choose between a public school or a hagwon (private school).